yoctopuce-examples/YoctoColorSlideshow/README.md

 * This application can also work on any Phone or tablet that use Android 5.0.
 * It's possible to plug the Yocto-Color-V2 to [YoctoHub](http://www.yoctopuce.com/EN/products/category/extensions-and-networking)
 of an USB connection.
-* The application is available on [Goolge Play](https://play.google.com/store/apps/details?id=com.yoctopuce.examples.coloredslideshow)
+* The application is available on [Google Play](https://play.google.com/store/apps/details?id=com.yoctopuce.examples.coloredslideshow)